lakejs/lake-docs/examples/internationalization.md

 # {{ $frontmatter.title }}

-This page shows how the editor displays different language user interfaces.
+This page shows how the editor displays user interfaces in different languages.
 You can change the language by setting the [lang](/reference/index.md#lang) config.

 ## English